wsyeabsera/v5-frontend/blueprints/09-QUALITY-ASSURANCE-LAYERS.md

 **Purpose**: Self-awareness - the system questions its own reasoning quality and detects when to think deeper.

+**Why It Matters**: This is the "senior engineer reviewing a junior's pull request" layer.
+The Meta-Agent provides **live self-assessment** - the system doesn't just reflect after the fact, it questions its reasoning **during** the thinking process.
+This prevents overconfidence and enables real-time self-correction.

+**Analogy**: Like a senior engineer reviewing a junior's pull request before merge - catching issues, asking "are you sure about this?", and triggering deeper thinking when needed.

 **Location**: `lib/agents/meta-agent.ts`

 ### Interface